Express Sweet is a powerful Express.js extension that streamlines your development workflow with comprehensive utilities and enhancements.

 Express Sweet uses modular configuration files to customize application behavior.

-Configure database connections in config/database.js
+Configure database connections in config/database.js:

 export default {